vainjo4/Heartbeat/readme.md

 #### Manual running

-In case the install goes wrong for any reason and you want to run the components from source, you can run in repo root respectively:
+If for any reason you want to run the components from source, you can use the commands

 ```
+source test/venv/bin/activate
 python heartbeat_agent/heartbeat_agent.py --kafka_conf=../../kafka_conf
 python heartbeat_exporter/heartbeat_exporter.py --kafka_conf=../../kafka_conf --psql_conf=../../psql_conf
 ```

-To run the end-to-end test manually, run in `test/`:
+To run the end-to-end test manually, run in `test`:

 ```
+source venv/bin/activate
 python heartbeat_e2e_test.py
 ```